-Forms authentication leverages standard ASP.NET security mechanism and allows you to authenticate users whose names and passwords are stored in Kentico CMS database.
+Forms authentication uses the standard ASP.NET security mechanism allowing you to authenticate users whose names and passwords are stored in Kentico’s database.

 Windows Authentication and Active Directory Integration

-If you are creating an intranet or extranet whose users log on to a Windows domain, you can leverage the built-in support for Windows Authentication.
-In this case, the users do not need to sign in again as Kentico recognizes them based on their Windows identity and their username and groups are automatically imported into the CMS when they first come.
+If you are creating an intranet or extranet whose users log on to a Windows domain, you can utilize the built-in support for Windows Authentication.
+In this case, users do not need to sign in again because Kentico can recognize them based on their Windows identity and their username, and groups are automatically imported into Kentico when they visit for the first time.

-You can also use the Active Directory Import Tool that allows you to set up a regular synchronization of user accounts and groups from your Active Directory into Kentico CMS.
-The tools allows you to choose:
+You can also use the Active Directory Import Tool, allowing you to set up regular synchronization of user accounts and groups from your Active Directory to Kentico.
+This tool allows you to choose:

 - which users/roles will be imported